International Champagne Horse Registry

 gray depigmentation/vitiligo

-Appaloosa skin, as we have seen above, has various degrees of depigmentation.
+Appaloosa skin has various degrees of depigmentation.
 The pigmented part of a champagne + Appaloosa horse's skin will be pink with freckles, in addition to the non-pigmented pink areas common to Appaloosas.

 eye.jpg (13356 bytes)